chinchalinchin/scrilla/README.md

 1. Distribution Modes

 <b>scrilla</b> will assume an asset price process and therefore a probability distribution for the population of asset returns.
 The model <b>scrilla</b> assumes is determined by the environment variable <b>ANALYSIS_MODE</b>.
-Currently, only one model is available: `geometric`, which corresponds to an assume price process that follows (Geometric Brownian Motion)[https://en.wikipedia.org/wiki/Geometric_Brownian_motion] and thus a probability distribution for the asset returns that is log-normal.
+Currently, only one model is available: `geometric`, which corresponds to an assume price process that follows [geometric brownian motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion) and thus a probability distribution for the asset returns that is log-normal.

 In the near future, a mean reversion model will implemented.